Amazon Braket

 save_job_result

-To run the examples, first save the below script as braket_hybrid_script.py
+.
+To run the example, first save or download the braket_hybrid_script.py

 import json